 - The water budget rate structure implemented in February 2018 remained in effect during this fiscal year.
-The budget rate structure was not changed. - There was a rate increase in September 2020.
-In March 2021, there was a decrease in base fees and a 4% net increase in water rates.
-In April 2022, there was a 4% increase in water rates while base rates were removed.
+The budget rate structure was not changed. - In May 2023, there was a 4% increase in water rates while base rates were removed. - There was an increase in penalty rates implemented in May of 2023.
+Excess use penalty increased from \$1 to \$5 per unit.

-All of these factors were considered in preparing the District's budget for the 2021-2022 fiscal year.
+All of these factors were considered in preparing the District's budget for the 2023-2024 fiscal year.